janrembold/next-fullstack/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 If you have suggestions, bug reports, or would like to add new features, please create an issue or submit a pull request.

 Happy coding! 🚀